saptarshibasu/aws-study/README.md

 * Available in only **1 AZ**
 * **Backup** retention period is 1 day by default which can be extended to 35 days
 * Can asynchronously replicate to S3 in a different region for **disaster recovery**
+* **Redshift Spectrum** is a feature of Amazon Redshift that enables you to run queries against exabytes of unstructured data in Amazon S3, with no loading or ETL required
+* With **enhanced VPC Routing**, Amazon Redshift forces all COPY and UNLOAD traffic between the Redshift cluster and the data repositories through the Amazon VPC.
+When we use Enhanced VPC Routing to route traffic through your VPC, you can also use VPC flow logs to monitor COPY and UNLOAD traffic.
+* work load management
+* Audit logging

 ## Aurora